xflipperkast/Flappy-Bird/README.md

 ![Shop](https://i.ibb.co/KKpDYcL/image.png)

-## Are there cookies?
+## Cookies
-Yes We have cookies.
-We use it for saving data about the game like your personal best score.
+We use it for saving data about the game like your personal best score, bought colors, equiped colors and coins.
-We plan on putting more in there like coins and some other cool stuff, but for now we only have the score saved in there.
 These cookies are needed for the game to work as intended!
 These cookies are **NOT** used to track you or sell data to advertisment companies (Even we can't see them).